 Gambling Addiction and Problem Gambling

-By contrast, gambling addiction is an impulse-control disorder in the clinical sense of the word.
-Addicts are well aware of their problem and the disruptions it causes but are no longer able to control themselves.
+By contrast, gambling addiction is an impulse-control disorder in the clinical sense of the term.
+Addicts are well aware of their problem and the disruptions it causes, but they are no longer able to control themselves.
 Thus, they continue gambling despite the harm this causes to themselves and others.
 The UKGC relies on the so-called Problem Gambling Severity Index (PGSI) and the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in its surveys on problem gambling.

 Problem Gambling Severity Index (PGSI)